By Steve Beauregard

 Here’s some HD footage of the sights and sounds of Las Vegas Boulevard:

 Besides the Hard Rock, Rio, Gold Coast and Palms, some of the other casinos, just off the strip, which I did not include here, include Hooters and the Westgate, (Which some of you may remember as the short-lived LVH, while many more of you will remember as the Las Vegas Hilton).
 The list above is strictly for casinos with frontage on the Strip.
+Yes, the Aria is a decent walk to the Strip, but it still fronts it, sort of.

-Included in the 31 is the new Cromwell Hotel and Casino, as well as the new O’Sheas.
+Included in the 31 is the newer Cromwell Hotel and Casino, as well as the new O’Sheas.
 The old O’Sheas, may have been my absolute favorite casino in Las Vegas.
 It had a laid back vibe, a shot-pouring leprechaun, fun party atmosphere (including beer pong) and poker tables, which allowed you to play low limit hold’em practically on the strip sidewalk.

 The new O’Sheas, along with the new rebranded Linq Hotel and Casino, are part of Caesars Entertainment Linq shopping and Ferris Wheel development.